balderdashy/sails-docs/concepts/Security/StrictTransportSecurity.md

 # HTTP Strict Transport Security

-Strict Transport Security (STS) is an opt-in security enhancement that forces usage of `HTTPS` instead of `HTTP`.
+Strict Transport Security (STS) is an opt-in security enhancement that forces usage of `HTTPS` instead of `HTTP` (in modern browsers, anyway.)

 ### Enabling STS